Triggers API

 -

-While setting up a trigger for an automation.
+While setting up a trigger for a workflow.

-Automations are executed by calling their associated triggers.
+Workflows are executed by calling their associated triggers.
 Each trigger has a unique endpoint and may accept parameters either as query parameters (for GET requests), as form-encoded data, or as a json payload.
-Set up your trigger(s) in the Automation editor (requires first publishing a version of your automation)
+Set up your trigger(s) in the Workflow editor (requires first publishing a version of your workflow)

 Example Requests